KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 #### Output Socket References

 Each node type also implicitly defines a set of output sockets, where each output is referenced with a string key.
-For example the "condition" parameter of the `logic/branch` node above could be connected to the output value of a previous node like in the following example.
+For example, the "condition" parameter of the `logic/branch` node above could be connected to the output value of a previous node like in the following example.

 ```json
 {